chengwm123456/CMCL-Launcher/README.md

 - Translations in this launcher and these project files may not be 100% accurate.

-- There're full of bugs in these files......(for example, close a window may cause the RuntimeError or the launcher crashes, click a button may cause the launcher crashes, the launcher's windows is very slow, etc.)
+- There are full of bugs in these files......(for example, close a window may cause the RuntimeError or the launcher crashes, click a button may cause the launcher crashes, the launcher's windows is very slow, etc.)

 - I'm weak in English so these files may have a lot of incorrect spelling, spelling mistake, spelling by pinyin or